15 Best PayPal Alternatives for Ecommerce in 2024

 If youโ€™ve used Shopify to build and manage an online store, youโ€™re probably familiar with Shopify Payments.
 Itโ€™s a built-in payment processing system that comes by default as part of the whole Shopify platform.

-Therefore, you donโ€™t have to worry about integrating with an external payment gateway.
-You can simply manage your transaction processing system right from Shopifyโ€™s main dashboard.
 The result is a one-dashboard management system for payments, inventory management, and website design.

 And Shopify Payments is not only about online payments.
 It also offers POS hardware to support in-store payments and sync those transactions with an online store.